wldms2494/TIL/dex403prac.md

 C. Class ClothingItem super Item {
 D. Class ClothingItem extends Item {

+-

+    d

-NO.71 A class was written to represent items for purchase in an online store, and a second class Representing items that are on sale at a discounted price.
+**NO.71 A class was written to represent items for purchase in an online store, and a second class Representing items that are on sale at a discounted price.
 THe constructor sets the name to the first value passed in.
-The pseudocode is below:
+The pseudocode is below:**

 class Item {
 constructor(name, price) {